nova-video-player/aos-AVP/faq/faq.md

 ## Where NFO files, posters/banners are located

-Due to Android storage restrictions for API31, local NFO/JPG media information files for videos stored on local/HDD storage have been moved to nova public application folder located `/sdcard/Android/data/org.courville.nova/files/nfoPoster`
+Due to Android storage restrictions for API31, local NFO/JPG media information files for videos stored on local/HDD storage have been moved to nova public application folder located `/sdcard/Android/data/org.courville.nova/files/nfoPoster`.

+Note that due to API31 restrictions, NFO files co-located with videos on local storage are invisible to nova since Google refuses to grant `MANAGE_EXTERNAL_STORAGE` permission to nova (cf. section above).

 ## I’d like to request a new feature.